What’s Your Cat’s Love Language?

 There are a few ways to say “I love you” in cat.
 Below are some common signs of cat affection.

-If you have multiple cats, you’ve probably seen them sniffing each other’s butts from time to time (just like dogs).
+If you have multiple cats, you’ve probably seen them sniffing each other’s butts (just like dogs).
 But what you might not realize is that the sniff-ie is just as active in this exchange as the sniff-er.
-It’s just another way for cat’s to say, “we’re cool.”
+It’s one way for cats to say, “We’re cool.”
 Now, we’re not suggesting you stick your butt in your cat’s face, but if you want to give it a shot, it probably couldn’t hurt.

-Don’t get it twisted, though.
-This is not always an invitation to touch said belly.
-Some cats like belly rubs, but many do not and might biteopens in a new tab, hissopens in a new tab, or scratch.
+But beware: This is not always an invitation to touch said cat belly.
+Some cats dig belly rub s, but many don’t and might bite, hiss, or scratch.
 “A cat’s belly is their most vulnerable spot,” says Tamburo, “so when they show it to you, they’re saying ‘I trust you,’ not necessarily ‘I want you to touch me.”

 4. Being in the same room as you

-Not all cats are snugglers, but just because your cat isn’t big on cuddles, it doesn’t mean they don’t like you.
+Not all cats are cuddlers — but not being big on snuggles doesn’t mean they don’t like you.
 The fact that they don’t leave the room when you enter is proof that they do!
-If your cat is particularly aloof, try opening time where they are.
-Read a book, mess around on your phone, just let them see that you want to spend time in the same space.
+If your cat is particularly aloof, try spending some time where they are.
+Read a book, watch TV, scroll on your phone — just let them see that you want to spend time in the same space.

 5. Bringing you presents